cctulig/delivery-robot/README.md

 Here you will find the final program, the writen report, and some pictures of the project.

-Note: the final report was writen by multiple people late at night, so grammer and flow may not be entirely there.
-However, the entirety of the program was written by me and integrated into a template that we were given.
+Note: The final report was writen by multiple people.
+However, the program was written by me and integrated into a template that we were given.
 Essentially, the template handled the connecting to the remote control and handled the 20 sec autonomous time and 120 sec remote time.

 My Files: Auto.h, Auto.cpp, Chassis.h, Chassis.cpp, Arm.h, Arm.cpp
 Modified Template Files: MyRobot.h, MyRobot.cpp